pranavpatel0741/Portfolio/README.md

-# Harshitkumar Brahmbhatt - Portfolio Website
+# Pranav Patel - Portfolio Website

-A modern, responsive portfolio website for Harshitkumar Brahmbhatt, showcasing his skills, projects, and experience in the field of Data Engineering and AI/ML.
+A modern, responsive portfolio website for Pranav Patel, showcasing skills, projects, and experience in software development and technology.

 ## 🌟 Overview

-This portfolio website is designed to professionally showcase your skills, projects, and experience to potential employers and clients.
+This portfolio website is designed to professionally showcase Pranav Patel's skills, projects, and experience to potential employers, clients, and collaborators.
 The site features a sleek, modern design with both light and dark mode options.

+### 👋 For Non-Technical Visitors:
+- **Easy to navigate**: Browse through projects, skills, and experience with a clean interface
+- **Mobile-friendly**: View the portfolio on any device - phone, tablet, or computer
+- **Contact information**: Easy ways to get in touch for opportunities or collaborations

+### 👨‍💻 For Technical Visitors:
+- **Clean code structure**: Well-organized, semantic HTML and modular CSS
+- **Performance optimized**: Fast loading times and efficient code
+- **Modern web standards**: Built with accessibility and SEO best practices

 ## ✨ Features

+### 🎨 Design & User Experience:
-- Clean, modern UI inspired by the Apex template
+- **Clean, modern UI** inspired by professional design standards
-- Fully responsive design that works on all devices
+- **Fully responsive design** that works seamlessly on all devices
-- Dark/Light mode toggle with persistent preference
+- **Dark/Light mode toggle** with persistent user preference
-- Custom cursor effects
-- Smooth scroll animations
+- **Custom cursor effects** and smooth animations
-- Accessible semantic HTML
+- **Accessible design** following web accessibility guidelines

+### ⚡ Performance & Technical:
+- **Fast loading** with optimized assets and efficient code
-- SEO-optimized structure
+- **SEO-optimized** structure for better search engine visibility
-- Fast loading performance
+- **Cross-browser compatibility** tested on all major browsers
+- **Mobile-first approach** ensuring great mobile experience

 ## 🛠️ Technologies Used